hwdchiva/agv/videos/Readme.txt

 These are video recordings of a demonstration of the robot navigating the environment and avoiding obstacles.

-agv: Static Obstacles
+agv_demo: Static Obstacles
-agv_actors: Static and Moving Obstacles
+agv_demo_actors: Static and Moving Obstacles